Kot Engenharia

 Introduction

-With more than 31,000 kilometers of track across the country, the railways connect the major mining and steelmaking centers, as well as industrial and agricultural hubs to the main Brazilian ports.
-Due to the significant load capacity of locomotives, railroads excel in loading large volumes of products and raw materials, which helps to reduce travel and consequently reduce costs for companies and the prices of consumer goods.
+Currently, with a network spanning over 31,000 kilometers across the country, the rail system connects major mining and steel centers, as well as linking industrial and agricultural hubs to Brazil’s main ports.
+Consequently, due to the significant cargo capacity of locomotives, railways excel at transporting large volumes of products and raw materials, which helps reduce transportation distances and consequently lowers costs for companies and prices of consumer goods.

-With this in mind, the continuous increase in the use of railroads generates wear and tear on assets as a result of use, which can compromise the conservation of their structures and the safety of operations.
-As an example, it is possible to cite the occurrence of fatigue in rails and components as a result of increased axle loads and/or changes in the speed of locomotive and wagon trains.
+Given this, the continuous increase in railway use leads to wear and tear on assets, which can compromise the maintenance of their structures and the safety of operations.
+For example, fatigue can occur in rails and components as a result of increased axle loads and/or changes in the speed of locomotive and railcar trainsets.

-By way of example, the study in question made it possible to estimate the useful life of the bogie, given the operating conditions of the wagon, by means of fatigue analysis.
-The information and conclusions of the service carried out by Kot enable the client to carry out a comparative and quantitative study of the costs involved in its logistics process, such as preventive maintenance, freight pricing and other operating costs.
+In addition, the study in question made it possible to estimate the service life of the bogie, given the railcar’s operating conditions, through fatigue analysis.
+The information and conclusions from the work performed by Kot enable the client to conduct a comparative and quantitative analysis of the costs involved in its logistics process, such as preventive maintenance, freight pricing, and other operating costs.

 Field instrumentation

-Initially, the railway bogie was instrumented - consisting of two sides (Figure 1) and a cross member (Figure 2) - to continuously acquire the required data, according to real working conditions, during three cycles of the wagon's journey.
-Thirteen strain gauges, 1 GPS, 2 thermocouples and 2 load cells were installed.
+First, the railway bogie—consisting of two side members (Figure 1) and a cross member (Figure 2)—was instrumented to continuously collect the required data under actual operating conditions during three train travel cycles.
+Thirteen strain gauges, one GPS unit, two thermocouples, and two load cells were installed.

-The sensors in question were strategically implemented in order to evaluate and monitor, respectively, the stresses acting on the components, the geolocation of the wagon, the temperature of the bearings and the displacement of the suspension system.
-All of them were connected to an on-board acquisition system and the data obtained in real time was recorded for later processing and correlation with the stages of loading, moving and unloading the wagon.
-Figures 1 and 2 show the individualized models of the bogie side and cross member, respectively.
+To this end, the sensors in question were strategically deployed to assess and monitor, respectively, the stresses acting on the components, the railcar’s geolocation, the temperature of the bearings, and the displacement of the suspension system.
+Next, all were connected to an onboard data acquisition system, and the data obtained in real time were recorded for subsequent processing and correlation with the wagon’s loading, transfer, and unloading stages.
+Figures 1 and 2 show the individual models of the bogie’s side and cross member, respectively.

 Figure 1: Computer model of the side of the bogie.
 SOURCE: Kot Collection.